the-m8/Travelling_to_Seattle_Accomodations/Project_2/Readme.md

 ## File Descriptions <a name="files"></a>

 This projects contains csv files of messages and categories that gets cleaned and tranformed in an ETL Pipeline.
 The pipeline preparation in Jupyther Notebook as well as the final ETL python pipeline can be found in the folder "data".
 Second, a Machine Learning pipeline trains and tests on the dataset to select the respective categories after a message input.
-This machine learning pipeline preparation as well as the final ML python pipeline can be found in the folder "model".
+This machine learning pipeline preparation as well as the final ML python pipeline and the saved model can be found in the folder "model".
 Third, a webpage with an application on Disaster Response is provided with the past data and created model underlying.
 The python code for the webapp is provided in the folder "app".

-## Instruction and Results<a name="results"></a>
+## Instruction<a name="instructions"></a>

 1. Run the following commands in the project's root directory to set up your database and model.